noironetworks/cko/README.md

 An exmaple of the FabricInfra CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/fabricinfra.yaml)

 #### 4.1.2 Brownfield Clusters
-Existing clusters with a functional CNI can be imported into CKO.
+Existing clusters with a functional CNI provisioned with acc-provision flavors for release 5.2.3.4 can be imported into CKO.
 The imported cluster starts off with its CNI in an observed, but unmanaged, state by CKO.
 After succesfully importing the cluster, the CNI can be transitioned to a managed state after which the CNI's configuration and lifecycle can be completely controlled from the Control Cluster.

 ##### 4.1.2.1 Unmanaged CNI
 Pre-requisite: The network admin has on-boarded the fabric by creating a FabricInfra CR.